openchatai/OpenChat/README.md

 ## ❤️ Thanks:
 - To [@mayooear](https://github.com/mayooear) for his work and tutorial on chatting with PDF files, we utilized a lot of his code in the LLM server.

-## Disclaimer:
-We quickly built this project to validate the idea, so please excuse any shortcomings in the code.
-You may come across several areas that require enhancements, and we truly appreciate your support by opening issues, submitting pull requests, and providing suggestions.

 ## License